Timeline of the 2019–2020 Hong Kong protests (September 2020): National security law effect: Japanese financial firm to leave Hong Kong

 Japanese online financial firm Strategic Business Innovator, SBI Holdings, is considering moving its Hong Kong office to the Kobe and Osaka region once the 2020 business year is over in March 2021.
 The firm predicted that Hong Kong's status as an international hub will continue to decline in the coming months citing the Beijing-enacted national security law in Hong Kong.
-The company is seeking support from the Japan government's to not only relocate their office back to Japan, but to further develop Kansai region into a Hong-Kong-like international financial center that can readily absorb financial companies fleeing Hong Kong.
+The company is seeking support from the Japan government's to not only relocate their office back to Japan, but to further develop Kansai region into a Hong-Kong-like international financial centre that can readily absorb financial companies fleeing Hong Kong.

 Over 10,000 arrests since the start of the protests: Hong Kong Police Force

 The newest arrest number released by the Hong Kong Police Force showed that of the 10,016 arrested in relation to the protests since 9 June 2019, a total of 2,210, or about 22%, were indicted on charges of "rioting, illegal assembly or possessing weapons".
 Additionally, police stated that of the 550 offenders who have gone through trials within this past 15 months, 462 individuals have been subject to some kind of legal consequences.